-As mentioned above, kids must be 3yo and older to ride with Cool River.
+As mentioned above, kids must be 3 years or older to ride with Cool River.
 There is not an age limit with Helen Tubing.

-All kiddos must have a certified life vest.
-We brought one for the 4yo and he wore it.
-The 8yo is a superior swimmer so he didn’t wear it, but they did have him keep it in his tube.
-In fact, he wore it for a while because it made him feel more comfortable (which I appreciated.)
+All kiddos must have a certified life jacket.
+We brought one for the 4-year-old and he wore it.
+The 8-year-old is a superior swimmer so he didn’t wear his life vest, but they did have him keep it in his tube.
+In fact, he wore it for a while because it made him feel more comfortable (which I appreciated).

 Both outfitters allow pups.
 They can ride with you or you can rent them their own tube and tether it to yours.
-Please bring a town for the bottom so their claws don’t ruin the tube otherwise you might have to buy it.
+Please bring a towel for the bottom so their claws don’t ruin the tube, otherwise you might have to buy it.